 This part will be much simpler.
 I promise.
 The calendar board is the circle under the astrolabe (the upper circle) and was added to the mechanism at the end of the 15th century.

-Can you see the outer light grey circle?
+Can you see the outer grey circle?
 It’s full of names.
 It’s not very well visible from this picture but there are 365 fields and on every single day falls a name day.
 Yes, we celebrate name days here!
 Nowadays we celebrate the civil names like Dana, Katerina, Ivana…but back in the days people celebrated saints and patron saints.
 That’s why in each field you can find the name of the saint.
 Or the name of some religious holiday.
 Every day, after midnight it moves clockwise by one field.
 The current date and name of the saint you can see at the top.
 The tiny golden arrow is pointing there.

 But this is not all….

 This blog post was only a brief introduction:-) You can see much more details on the Prague Astronomical Clocks.
 But I believe this scope of information was enough for the beginning.
-Next time I will explain you more.
+Next time I will explain to you more.

 Thank you very much for reading it.
-Hope you will find it useful durign your Prague stay.

 Dana, owner and fully certified guide for Prague Behind The Scenes | small-group tours and experiences.

-Please feel free to contact me if you have any questions or want to see Prague with me: dana@praguebehindthescenes.com
+Please also feel free to contact me if you have any questions or want to see Prague with me: dana@praguebehindthescenes.com

 Where to next?